mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 transaction.
 Per the `Driver Session`_ specification, ClientSessions should already provide access to a client object.

-Errors handling inside the callback
+Handling errors inside the callback
 -----------------------------------

 Drivers MUST document that the callback MUST NOT silently swallow errors that